Juneteenth: The long road to becoming a federal holiday

 On June 19, 1865, Gordon Granger issued General Order No. 3, which declared, “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.”

 President Abraham Lincoln had legally freed the enslaved in Texas more than two years previously with the signing of the Emancipation Proclamation.
-But for the nearly 250,000 enslaved people in Galveston, they had no idea they had been freed.
+But the nearly 250,000 enslaved people in Galveston had no idea they had been freed.

 “The information hadn’t reached them yet,” said Kabria Baumgartner, associate professor of History and Africana Studies and associate director of Public History at Northeastern University.